New tools to improve performance

 “Whenever we are writing a headline we make sure that we use the keyword in the title.
 This helps us in matching the intent of the searcher.
 If our title can resonate with the searcher’s intent then there is a high chance of getting a higher CTR.”

 Ali adds: “Using power words in your title also helps and in our case we used “how to” since it was more appropriate to the content we were writing.

 According to Osiris Parikh, the team at Counter Terrorism Group “used a very gripping title to draw readers into the content, and also focused the piece on a very pressing issue in which many people are interested in.”

 “This proved to be a hit, with the post receiving somewhat of a higher CTR score than the site’s average.”

 “For us, it really worked because we kept the title short, we’ve used power words “ideas” which made the user click,” says Rajnish Kumar.

-“The URLs was short, human-readable and had the keyword in the URL.
+“The URL was short, human-readable, and had the keyword in the URL.
 The meta description also had the keyword with the combination of why someone should click the link.”

 Gera adds that “split testing allowed me to remove other blog post titles which didn’t work so well.”